mdalai/url-checker/README.md

    pip install python-qt5 pandas requests, webbrowser
 ```
 ### Configuration
 Go into the download code folder and edit the GOOGLE_API_KEY variable in "common/url_status.py".
-You should apply GOOGLE_API_KEY on [Google Cloud Console](https://console.cloud.google.com) with your google account.
-The GOOGLE_API_KEY is used to check Youtube URLs.
+You should see following line the code file.
+Put your KEY into the double quotation mark.
 ```
 ## Your Google API key, get one on Google Console
 GOOGLE_API_KEY = ""
 ```
+The GOOGLE_API_KEY can be applied on [Google Cloud Console](https://console.cloud.google.com) with your google account.
+ * Login the Google Cloud console
+ * Go to _APIs & Services_
+ * Click _ENABLE APIS AND SERVICES_
+ * Search **Youtube data API vs** and __ENABLE__ it.

+ The GOOGLE_API_KEY is used to check Youtube URLs.

 ## How to use the program
 ### Single Course URLs checking
 It can do followings: